 Building a Better Plate

 Whether you’re new to diabetes or have had it for many years and need to get back on track, the Plate Method is an easy way to get started with meal planning and ensure that you and your family eat a variety of foods.
-The Diabetes Plate Method is similar to the USDA MyPlate and is a tool that you and your family can use to plan healthy meals.
-Think of your plate divided into four sections—non-starchy vegetables, protein, and carbohydrate foods (grains and starchy vegetables and fruit).
+The Diabetes Plate Method (see image above) is similar to the USDA MyPlate and is a tool that you and your family can use to plan healthy meals.
+Think of your plate divided into three sections—non-starchy vegetables, protein, and carbohydrate foods (grains and starchy vegetables).
 Be sure to use a 9” plate when building your plate.

 - Fill one section with non-starchy vegetables: lettuce, broccoli, green beans, spinach, carrots or peppers.